-- 1. Resources must be sufficient to support the purposes, goals, objectives, and content of graduate programs and must meet NASD operational requirements in this regard (see Standards for Accreditation II.).
+Resources must be sufficient to support the purposes, goals, objectives, and content of graduate programs and must meet NASD operational requirements in this regard (see Standards for Accreditation II.).
 The relationships between the establishment of objectives and the development of program structure and resources are crucial to success.
-The process of establishing and maintaining these relationships should be characterized by the same rigorous pursuit of creative development and analytical exchange that are functions of graduate study itself. - 2.
-Curricular components of graduate programs must meet NASD requirements in Standards for Accreditation III., including, but not limited to, Credit and Time Requirements, Time on Task, Curricular Proportions, and Competencies; Forms of Instruction, Requirements, and Electives; Individual Program Continuity; Residence. - 3.
-The standards applicable to each graduate program comprise those referenced in Standards for Accreditation XII.B.1. and 2., as well as those outlined for specific programs that follow. - 4.
+The process of establishing and maintaining these relationships should be characterized by the same rigorous pursuit of creative development and analytical exchange that are functions of graduate study itself.

+- 3. The standards applicable to each graduate program comprise those referenced in Standards for Accreditation XII.B.1. and 2., as well as those outlined for specific programs that follow. - 4.
 Community.
 An institution's overall graduate program in dance requires a traditional and/or virtual community of students and faculty to permit the formal and informal sharing of experience, ideas, and knowledge. - 5.
 Experiences.
 Graduate education is conditioned by certain kinds of experiences, which go beyond curriculum, faculty, facilities, and administrative considerations.
 These include opportunities for active participation in small seminars and tutorials, extensive informal contact with faculty, and consultation during preparation of a final project over an extended period of time.